lerandc/construction_zone/tests/README.md

 - Unit tests and/or deprecation of Viz utilities

 Other goals (to be included as part of a feature roadmap):
+- Create Github actions/runners and/or environment testing scripts to rapidly check dependency compatibility
+- Explore Docker/Shifter/Podman containerization and evaluate utility, ease of generation
 - Expose and unify handling of RNGs
 - Write doc strings where possible
 - Implement __repr__ methods where missing